yijunyu/vscode-fast/README.md

 8 selection-sort
 9 bucket-sort
 ```
-A PNG image file generated highlights the predicted label in red, amongst the 10 probabilities bars.
+A PNG image file generated highlights the predicted label in blue if it is correct, or red if it is wrong,

-4. Select another pre-trained model from the "Configuration" window, another tab will be shown, which may highlight the tokens with different colors due to the change of the attention scores.
+amongst the probability distribution (10 bars).

-The token colors follow the hue, saturation, and brightness (HSB) spectrum, with full saturation=1 and brightness=1.
-The hue is a color analogous to the hotness, where blue = 0 to red = 1, and any color in-between is determined by the attention score.
+4. Select another pre-trained model from the "Configuration" window, another tab will be shown after a few seconds, which highlights different tokens in the code due to the change of the attention scores.

 5. You can rearrange the tabs to compare and contrast the effect of the visualizations.

 ## Datasets

-Dataset 1: 10 sorting problems, collected from Github, which are insertion-sort, merge-sort, topological-sort, heap-sort, bubble-sort, radix-sort, shell-sort, quick-sort, selection-sort, bucket-sort.
+Dataset 1: 10 sorting problems, collected from Github [Bui et al. SANER'19, NL4SE@AAAI'18], which are insertion-sort, merge-sort, topological-sort, heap-sort, bubble-sort, radix-sort, shell-sort, quick-sort, selection-sort, bucket-sort.

-Dataset 2: 104 programming problems, which comprises of 52000 cpp files from the paper Convolutional Neural Networks over Tree Structures for Programming Language Processing, AAAI 2015.
+Dataset 2: 104 programming tasks at Peking University [Mou et al. AAAI'16], which comprises of 52000 cpp files from the paper Convolutional Neural Networks over Tree Structures for Programming Language Processing, AAAI 2015.

 ## References